 Maharashtra is the worst affected state that has seen the worst days of Covid-19 with around 20-30 thousand cases in a day.
 But that was 3 months ago.
 Currently, the state has 75,000 active cases out of a total of 1.8 million cases.
 But the good news is that the recovery rate is high and with over 1.7 million recoveries made, it stands at an all-time high now.
 The active cases are also declining steadily with multiple restrictions and lockdowns in specific places put in place.
 Some of the travel guidelines for Maharashtra are as follows:

-- Travelers coming from Delhi, Rajasthan, Goa and Gujarat are to get a negative Covid report for entry.
+- Travellers coming from Delhi-NCR, Rajasthan, Goa, Kerala, Uttarakhand, and Gujarat are to get a negative Covid report for entry.